No Current Champions

 - Host an enrollment and a follow-up Champions meeting

-- Distribute transportation brochures, Quick Glances, Guaranteed Ride Home information to employees
+- Distribute transportation brochures, Quick Glances, and Guaranteed Ride Home information to employees

-- Promote at least two transportation programs to employees
+- Promote at least two transportation options or programs to employees

 - Capital Bikeshare